hlysine/EchoMod/README.md

 - A list of mods you have enabled
 - The current version of Echo mod
 - Whether you have used basemod console commands in your run
+- Which character you have chosen when duplicating

 The data is used for debugging and balancing purposes.
 The generated statistics will be made public when there is enough data.